 8 Pole Tennis Court Layout

 Eight-pole systems use four poles along each sideline with two additional center positions beyond six-pole layouts.
-This design provides even more uniform light distribution when properly specified.
+This design provides even more uniform light distribution when properly specified, and allows for greater flexibility in tennis court pole height selection to meet specific lighting requirements.

 9 Pole Tennis Court Layout